Assistant Professor (special category)

 Aaron Mills was the lead investigator of a project he and his grandmother recently completed in their own community, taking a first step to revitalize the aadizookewin (legends-telling tradition) at Couchiching First Nation.

-On August 1, 2019, Professor Mills will take up the Canada Research Chair in Indigenous Constitutionalism and Philosophy.
+Professor Mills joined the Faculty in 2018.
+On August 1, 2019, he will take up the Canada Research Chair in Indigenous Constitutionalism and Philosophy.

 - PhD (Victoria) - anticipated 2019